Asian witchcraft: East Asia

+China

+In 91 BCE, during the reign of Emperor Wu of Han (141 BCE to 87 BCE) in the Western Han Dynasty of China, members of the imperial court carried out a witch hunt, with the help of shamans.

-ChinaGong Tau in Hokkien, Teochew in Cantonese or Jiang Tou in Mandarin is the term used when someone is suspected of having been attacked by black magic and is believed to be a fusion of poison skills which originated in Yunnan, China and witchcraft seen in South East Asia.
+In modern times, Gong Tau in Hokkien, Teochew, or Cantonese or Jiang Tou in Mandarin is the term used when someone is suspected of having been attacked by black magic and is believed to be a fusion of poison skills which originated in Yunnan, China and witchcraft seen in South East Asia.
 It is used to either seek revenge, resolve relationship issues or even to assist with money problems.

 Japan

-In Japanese folklore the witch can commonly be separated into two categories: those who employ snakes as familiars, and those who employ foxes.